hpcuantwerpen/UAntwerpen-easyconfigs/b/buildtools/README.md

   also needs Guile.
 Newer versions of that package seem to be fine without AutoGen so we do not install it in EasyBuild at the moment as it is only temporarily needed.

+### 2021b

+  * `makeinfo` was added to the bundle.
+It is not fully functional as there is no TeX on the system, but for some builds it seems to be enough.

+  * Versions used: See the EasyConfig file.

+  * AutoGen is still not included as that package is a pain to install.